In this Guide

 with smooth finish quality that’s enough to satisfy any DIYer.
 We think it’s better than any compressor gun aside from the DeVilbiss, which is only beat by the professional HVLP systems below.

-Between the gun and the turbine, the 2203G system has excellent build quality that’s far above what other DIY systems offer!
+Between the gun and the turbine, the Semi-Pro 2 has an excellent build quality that’s far above what other DIY systems offer!
 The turbine and gun are nearly all rugged metal, with metal fittings and adjustment knobs as well.
 There’s only one plastic knob on the gun, and it’s still relatively sturdy.
 The components aren’t as industrial as the professional models, but they’re rugged enough for DIYers to haul around for different projects and to use regularly without worrying about parts breaking.

 You can use it for a lot more than cars!
 One of the many reasons this is a great set for DIYers is that it’s extremely versatile.
 It’s ideal for furniture projects and tasks around the house, especially where you need a great finish.
 An HVLP system like this is a much more refined tool for your crafts and carpentry than an airless spray system.
 So, you get a lot of bang for your buck!